orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 Not available in a virtualenv :scream:

-^ Google it: Stack overflow with 20 answers: https://stackoverflow.com/questions/122327/how-do-i-find-the-location-of-my-python-site-packages-directory
+^ Google it: Stack overflow with 20 different answers: https://stackoverflow.com/questions/122327/how-do-i-find-the-location-of-my-python-site-packages-directory

 ---

-# Making it efficient: Skipping the stdlib
+# Making it efficient: Skipping the stdlib + third party packages

 ```python
 import distutils.sysconfig